Declan Donnelly ‘heartbroken’ after death of his brother Father Dermott age 55

 “Please pray for the repose of his soul and keep his family, especially his mother, in your prayers at this difficult time.”

+Fr Dermott recently celebrated his 30th anniversary of service to his parish and community, where he was best known for his work with young people and youth ministry.

+He was a member of the clergy for St Joseph’s Church in Stanley, County Durham.

-Hexham and Newcastle Bishop Robert Byrne said he will be “greatly missed in the diocese for his sterling work with youth, on both a diocesan and national level”.
+Hexham and Newcastle Bishop Robert Byrne said “he will be sorely missed for his energy, enthusiasm and ability to engage with all who met him”.

+He added: “This is particularly true in his work with young people and youth ministry in the Diocese – bringing many disadvantaged and dispirited young people to Christ.

+“He truly lived his faith, and in doing so gave so much to others.

 Stanley, Dipton & Byermoor Catholic Parishes also shared the news and asked for parishioners to “pray for the repose of his soul”.